Five actions artists can take on each of their songs to take advantage of the Now Playing listener experience.

 3. Make Sure Your Artist Bio Is Up to Date

-4. Make Sure Your Tickets and Lyrics Are Connected to Your Artist Profile
+5. Connect Your Tickets and Lyrics to Your Artist Profile

 Letting people know when your next live show is and giving them the opportunity to discover your lyrics is a great way to turn listeners into fans, and under the new Now Playing view, both live show listings and lyrics are accessible all in one place.

-Make sure that your tickets are listed through one of our third party ticketing partners – this way listeners can discover when you are playing near them, while they’re listening to your music.
+Make sure that your tickets are listed through one of our third party ticketing partners – this way listeners can find out when you’re playing near them, right while they’re listening to your music.
 To make sure your tickets are syncing to Spotify properly, view the On Tour section of your artist profile.
 Those same listings will be featured on the Now Playing view.

-You can connect your lyrics by following these steps and using Musixmatch's free offering to make sure your fans connect more deeply with your artistry and music.
+You can connect your lyrics by following these steps and using Musixmatch's free offering to make sure your fans can sing along.
 Fans even have the option to share snippets of your lyrics to social media platforms with share cards.
 Note: availability of lyrics may vary by territory and licensor.